tofumatt/strongly-typed/_posts/2014-04-27-changing-lanes.md

 Because no one who actually *saw* what happened stuck around, I didn't stick around to file a police report on-site.
-Motorcycle crashes are absolutely awful for the rider, even if they wind up coming out mostly okay as I did.
+Motorcycle crashes are absolutely awful for the rider, even if they aren't horribly injured.

-If you see a bike crash happen on the road: please help the rider.
-Crashing feels awful, but having to get my bike off the street as cars continued to zip around me was _worse_.
+If you see a bike crash happen on the road: _please_ help the rider.
+Crashing feels awful, but having to get my bike off the street as cars continued to zip around me was _much worse_.

 ## All of the Gear, All of the Time?

 This isn't the first motorcycle accident I've been in, but I've been fortunate enough to never even break a bone from a crash.
-No doubt: the gear I wear has protected me from a hell of a lot.
+No doubt: the gear I wear has protected me from breaking my bones or my neck.

-I'm not one of the folks who insist that all of the gear, all of the time is the only way to ride.
+I'm not one of those folks who insist that all of the gear, all of the time is the only way to ride.
 People ride bikes for all kinds of reasons, and it's up to them to determine what level of protection they want.
 It's a trade-off too;
 I wear leathers without armour because I find it lets me move better.
-Sometimes I'll wear nothing but a shirt, gloves, and helmet on a hot summer day cruising about in town.
+Sometimes I'll wear nothing but a gloves and helmet on a hot summer day cruising around town.
 And I use my bike as a form of transportation; rarely do I want to be wearing armoured, leather riding pants when I arrive at a restaurant.

 Generally I'd advocate that always wearing a helmet and gloves is a smart